vibha-h/Validating-Data-Across-Sources/README.md

 # Validating-Data-Across-Sources
-Generalized version of the project I ideated and created during my 2024 internship at UPMC.
+Generalized version of the data validation pipeline I ideated and created in Snowflake during my 2024 internship at UPMC.